“Mama, why was I adopted?”

-We all thought for a second and Daddy chimed in first,
+We all thought for a second and Mike chimed in first,

 We locked eyes and gave each other a nod - that was true (for both of us.).
 Mae thought a little longer and came up with her answer.

 “Holding a spider!”

 “Your birth mom was very good at loving and growing you, but taking care of a baby and raising a kid didn’t come as easily for her.
-So, she made one of the hardest decisions anyone would ever have to make, and she chose to let us help her.
+So, she made a hard decision and asked us to help her.
 That’s why you were adopted.”